-The Laburnum arch is usually in bloom around late May/early June.
-If you’re a photographer, I’d recommend either going as soon as they open, or towards the end of the day when everyone is starting to leave.
+The Laburnum Arch is usually in bloom around late May/early June.
+If you’re a photographer like me, I’d recommend either going as soon as they open, or towards the end of the day when everyone is starting to leave.
 Otherwise, you’ll find yourself silently cursing all the other humans that exist and are getting in your shot that day.

 The Pin Mill

-You don’t even know how long I was stood here trying to get a shot with no people in.
+You don’t even know how long I was stood there trying to get a shot with no people in.
 Seriously.
 We were there on a sunny Sunday of a bank holiday weekend.
-Can you even imagine!?
+Can you even imagine?
 Luckily, my persistence paid off and I managed to get a few shots before my camera battery died.

-The other parts of the garden itself were also stunning.
+The other parts of Bodnant Garden were also stunning.
 We didn’t get a chance to see everything because the whole site was so huge, but next time I’ll definitely go back to see the rest.

 Beddgelert is a small town/village in North Wales where our campsite was located.
 It’s very close to Mt Snowdown so it’s great if that’s what you’re there for.
 We went there for dinner one night, and it’s a lovely village to walk around on a sunny evening.

-Other things you can do in North Wales that I didn’t get around to doing are: obviously hiking Mount Snowdon, visiting the Fairy Glen Gorge, exploring Conwy and Conwy Castle, and boating on the Pontcysyllte Aqueduct on the Llangollen Canal.
+Other great things to do in Snowdonia that I didn’t get around to doing are: obviously hiking Mount Snowdon, visiting the Fairy Glen Gorge, exploring Conwy and Conwy Castle, and boating on the Pontcysyllte Aqueduct on the Llangollen Canal.